The first month my income crossed a number I had obsessed over for years, I didn’t celebrate.

 The rent was covered.
 Savings were real.
 For the first time, I wasn’t calculating the month in advance.

-It still felt like something could go wrong any minute.
+But my body didn’t update; it still felt like something could go wrong.

 The Moment the Number Changed